delphidabbler/code-snippets/csdb/README.md

 The collection data format is fully documented in the file `collection-format.html` in the `docs` directory.

+## Releases

+Releases can be found on the `releases` tab on the GitHub project page.

+Each release comprises two zip files, as follows (replace `X.Y.X` in the file names with the release version number):

+  * `csdb-vX.Y.Z-data.zip` - contains all the data in the collection required by applications that access that collection.
+  * `csdb-vX.Y.Z-docs.zip` - contains the documentation developers need to understand the structure of the data.

 ## Change Log

 The project's change log can be found in `CHANGELOG.md` in the collection's base directory.